 Frequently Asked Questions

-There are many differences.
+• There are a number of differences.
 Therapy can be open-ended, address many disparate topics, is led by a mental health professional with specific training, and can often continue indefinitely.
 Restorative justice, by contrast, does not need to be led by a mental health professional, is focused on a specific incident or pattern of behavior, has a clear goal—such as dialogue or accountability—and is designed to be time-bound.

 While restorative justice can be—and hopefully is—therapeutic, it’s not a replacement for therapy.
 Because RJ processes can stir up uncomfortable emotions and memories, participants are encouraged to have therapeutic support throughout the process to ensure additional grounding and care.